arturcarvalho/tutorial-1/README.md

   If your app doesn't need access to a SQL-like database then you can delete the `prisma` directory completely and even remove the `prisma2` package.

 - `src` contains all other backend code. `api/src` contains three more directories:
-  - `functions` will contain any lambda functions your app needs in addition to the `graphql.js` file auto-generated by Hammer.
+  - `functions` will contain any lambda functions your app needs in addition to the `graphql.js` file auto-generated by Redwood.
 This file is required to use the GraphQL API.
 If you don't need GraphQL you can remove this function completely (and remove the `apollo` package).
   - `graphql` contains your GraphQL schema (SDL) and resolvers.
   - `services` contains business logic related to your data.
 When you're querying or mutating data for GraphQL, that code ends up here, but in a format that's resuable in other places in your application.

 That's it for the backend.
 Let's take a look at the frontend `web` directory:

-- `components` contain your traditional React components as well as Hammer _Cells_.
+- `components` contain your traditional React components as well as Redwood _Cells_.
 - `layouts` contain HTML/components that wrap your content and are shared across pages.
 - `pages` contain components and are optionally wrapped inside layouts and are the "landing page" for a given URL (a URL like `/articles/hello-world` will map to one page and `/contact-us` will map to another).
 There are two pages included in a new app:
   - `NotFoundPage.js` will be served when no other route is found (see `Routes.js` below).
   - `FatalErrorPage.js` will be rendered when there is an uncaught error that can't be recovered from and would otherwise cause our application to really blow up (normally rendering a blank page).
 - `index.html` is the standard React starting point for our app.
-- `index.js` contains the bootstraping code to get our Hammer app up and running.
+- `index.js` contains the bootstraping code to get our Redwood app up and running.
 - `Routes.js` contains the route definitions for our app which map a URL to a _Page_

 ## Our First Page

-Let's give our users something to look at besides the Hammer welcome page.
-We'll use the `hammer` command line tool to create a page for us:
+Let's give our users something to look at besides the Redwood welcome page.
+We'll use the `redwood` command line tool to create a page for us:

-    hammer generate page home /
+    redwood generate page home /

 This does two things:

 - Creates `/web/src/pages/HomePage/HomePage.js`.
-Hammer takes the name you specified as the first argument, capitalizes it, and appends "Page" to construct your new page component.
+Redwood takes the name you specified as the first argument, capitalizes it, and appends "Page" to construct your new page component.
 - Adds a `<Route>` in `/web/src/Routes.js` that maps the path `/` to the new _HomePage_ page.

 > If you look in Routes you'll notice that we're referencing a component, `HomePage`, that isn't imported anywhere.
-Hammer automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
+Redwood automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
 It saves a potentially huge `import` declaration from cluttering up our routes file.

 In fact this page is already live.
-If you reload your browser you should see this new page instead of the Hammer welcome page:
+If you reload your browser you should see this new page instead of the Redwood welcome page:

 ![image](https://user-images.githubusercontent.com/300/70487560-9b456400-1aaa-11ea-8dd1-d74fa4123154.png)